Anusha-gillella/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction

-This dataset contains information about contains diagnoses of heart disease patients
+This dataset contains information about diagnoses of heart disease patients

 📌 Objectives:
 Perform dataset exploration using various type of visualizations.